Bryan Johnson: Braintree

 Johnson founded Braintree in 2007.
 The company was 47th on Inc. magazine's 2011 list of the 500 fastest-growing companies and 415th in 2012.
 That year, Braintree purchased Venmo, an app that allows users to send and receive money from each other electronically, for $26.2 million.

 By September 2013 the company announced it was processing $12 billion in payments annually, with $4 billion on mobile.
 Shortly afterward, on September 26, 2013, the company was acquired by PayPal, then part of eBay, for $800 million.
 Time Magazine published that Johnson walked away from the sale of Braintree Venmo with more than $300 million.

 OS Fund

-In October 2014, Johnson announced the creation of the OS Fund, which he backed with $100 million of his personal capital.
+In October 2014, Johnson announced the launch of the OS Fund, which invests in early-stage science and technology companies and which he backed with $100 million of his personal capital.